linuxone-community-cloud/technical-resources/3.0/container-service.md

 ## Step 2 Log in to the container service

 8) You now have access to the LinuxONE Community Cloud container service.
-    1) Click this [link](https://container.cloud.marist.edu:8443) and use the email address and password you set up previously.
+    1) Click [here](https://container.cloud.marist.edu:8443) and use the email address and password you set up previously.

    [![alt text](images-container/icp-login.png "IBM Cloud Private Login")](https://container.cloud.marist.edu:8443)

 ## Step 3 Navigating the IBM Cloud Private Container Service Interface

+1) Once you have logged in with username and password you are presented with a Welcome Page.
+   Click [here](https://container.cloud.marist.edu:8443/console/welcome) or bookmark https://container.cloud.marist.edu:8443/console/welcome to get back to the Welcome Page or re-login if you get lost.